dracupid/nobone/readme.md

 ## Features

-* Make you program, not configure.
+* Code you program, not configure.
 * Build for performance.
 * Cross platform of course.